-You can take your spooky vibes to the next level by Halloween-ifying not just your dishes, but the menu itself.
-Redesigning your regular menu with a few cobwebs, bats, or creepy crawlers is an easy way to bring more Halloween spirit into the dining experience.
+Redesign your regular menu with a few cobwebs, bats, or creepy crawlers to bring more Halloween spirit into the dining experience.

 Takeaway: Get creative with your menu names and descriptions to match the October vibes!
 Have staff suggest names for your dishes and drinks to get the whole team involved.
-If you’re struggling with the creativity, adding adjectives like “spooky,” “creepy,” and “weird” to dish names can get the job done.
-Throw in a few Halloween-y elements to your menu design and section names to emphasize the October vibes in to your restaurant and keep your brand fresh. 🦇
+If you’re struggling to be creative, add adjectives like “spooky,” “creepy,” and “weird” to dish names to get the job done.

 Don’t have the time or expertise to whip up special Halloween treats?
-Partnering up with a local bakery for limited-time Halloween goodies like brownies, cupcakes, and cookies is a great way to boost your sales and make stronger connections in the local community.
+Partner up with a local bakery to offer limited-time Halloween goodies like brownies, cupcakes, and cookies.
+It's a great way to boost your sales and make stronger connections in the local community.

-Plus, the partnership provides an opportunity for you to use each others’ network of followers on Instagram and Facebook to promote the ordeal.
+Plus, the partnership provides an opportunity for you to use each others’ network of social media followers on Instagram and Facebook to promote the offer.

 Recommended Reading: Restaurant Instagram Marketing: Creating a Strategy for Your Restaurant